-In 2018, the Swedish designer Kristina Stark turns 25 years as a designer and 10 years as a producer.
-In connection with this, Kristina launches her new brand Stark. where focus will be on products and objects in smaller series – sometimes even unique objects.
-First out is the Collection Cylinder – a series of mouth-blown vases made at Bergdala glassworks in Småland.
+In 2018, the Swedish designer Kristina Stark turned 25 years as a designer and 10 years as a producer.
+In connection with this, Kristina launched her new brand Stark. where focus is on products and objects in smaller series – sometimes even unique objects.
+First out was the Collection Cylinder – a series of mouth-blown vases made at Bergdala glassworks in Småland.

 In the brand Stark.
 Kristina wants to give herself a bigger freedom as a designer.
 As an industrial designer, she often works in many different materials and sees no limitations.

 The series Cylinder consists of a unique collection of cylindrical vases.

 To this subtle simplicity Kristina has added a small detail containing a number of three-dimensional rings at the base which are meant to support both solitary stems as well as entire bouquets creating stable and beautiful flower arrangements.